email2ify/drf-frieds/README.md

 **Bugs and their fixes**

- 500 error as a bug occurred on post and profile form submissions, due to dublicates causing the errors which was later removed.
+ 500 error code occurred on post and profile form submissions, due to dublicates causing the errors which was later removed or solved.

 ## Python Packages